ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 published: false
 title: A Modern Office with Vintage hardware
 ---
-I've been toying iwth the idea of a building a modern office around 8 and 16 bit microcomputers from the 1980s and early 90s.
+I've been toying with the idea of a building a modern office around 8 and 16 bit microcomputers from the 1980s and early 90s.
 This is an idea that I dig up every few months and play with for a few hours before discarding it because it's impractical and expensive.
 This is a description of my current version of this idea, and how it would work in practice.

 **DISCLAIMER** *Please understand, I recognize that implementing this would be both impractical and expensive, and that the same goals can more readilly be accomplished by myriad other methods.
 I know this, and yet I still can't abandon this hypothetical future.
 Don't consider this a blueprint, or if you do consider this a blueprint, don't hold me responsible if it is less fun and more tedious in practice than it sounds in theory.
 I'm probably going to do most of these things over the coming months, and I'll document as much as I can, eventually on it's own project page.*